 A tympanogram assesses the mobility or compliance of the tympanic membrane and thereby provides important information about the function of the middle ear including the tympanic membrane, ossicles, and Eustachian tube.
 When a tympanogram is performed, a sound is introduced into the ear canal.
 A microphone in the ear canal measures the intensity of the sound as it reflects off of the eardrum.
-If the eardrum is functioning normally, more of the sound energy will be 'absorbed' and little will be 'reflected' (i.e., there will be little impedance to sound transmission and this will be reflected and little will be absorbed i.e., there will be great impedance to sound transmission.
+If the eardrum is functioning normally, more of the sound energy will be 'absorbed' and little will be 'reflected' (i.e., there will be little impedance to sound transmission and this will be reflected in the tympanogram).
+If the eardrum is not functioning normally, more of the sound energy will be reflected and little will be absorbed i.e., there will be great impedance to sound transmission.
 For instance if there is a middle ear infection most of the sound is reflected back and the tympanogram is flat (low compliance).
-If a part of the tympanogram will display an abnormal peak.
+If a part of the tympanic membrane is flaccid or the ossicles are broken there is even greater compliance and the tympanogram will display an abnormal peak.